rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 - **+1 PM:** aumenta o número de alvos em +1..
 - **+2 PM:** aumenta a penalidade em –1..
 - **+5 PM:** muda o alcance para médio e o alvo para criaturas escolhidas.
 Requer 3º círculo..

-### Warding Bond (2 MP)
-<div class="spell-tags">abjuration warmagic boost sacred thaumaturgy</div>

-*2nd Circle*
-- **Execução:** padrão
-- **Alcance:** toque
-- **Alvo:** 1 criatura
-- **Duração:** cena.
-___

-This spell wards a willing creature you touch and creates a mystic connection between you and the target until the spell ends.

-While the target is within 60 feet of you, it gains a +1 bonus to AC and saving throws, and it has resistance to all damage.
-Also, each time it takes damage, you take the same amount of damage.

-The spell ends if you drop to 0 hit points or if you and the target become separated by more than 60 feet.
-It also ends if the spell is cast again on either of the connected creatures.
-You can also dismiss the spell as an action.

-{{pageNumber,auto}}
-\page

-### Warding Wind (2 MP)
-<div class="spell-tags">wind nature abjuration thaumaturgy transmutation arcane</div>

-*2nd Circle*
-- **Execução:** padrão
-- **Alcance:** pessoal
-- **Duração:** concentração.
-___

-It deafens you and other creatures in its area..It extinguishes unprotected flames in its area that are torch-sized or smaller..The area is difficult terrain for creatures other than you..The attack rolls of ranged weapon attacks have disadvantage if they pass in or out of the wind..It hedges out vapor, gas, and fog that can be dispersed by strong wind.